Security breach at Nordstrom exposed sensitive employee data

 The company isn't saying how many of its employees may be impacted by the security breach it alerted workers to this week.

-Seattle-based retailer Nordstrom is notifying employees of an information security breach that exposed their names, social security numbers, dates of birth, checking account and routing numbers, salaries and more.
+Seattle-based retailer Nordstrom is notifying employees of an information-security breach that exposed their names, Social Security numbers, dates of birth, checking account and routing numbers, salaries and more.

-Employees across the company received an e-mail notification and apology from co-president Blake Nordstrom on Wednesday informing them of the breach, a company spokesperson confirmed Friday.
+Employees across the company received an e-mail notification and apology from co-President Blake Nordstrom on Wednesday informing them of the breach, a company spokesperson confirmed Friday.

 Some employees, who may not have regular access to corporate e-mail accounts, were being shown the breach notification by managers when they arrived at work.

-The company would not say how many people were affected by the breach; those employees were being sent notification letters.
+The company would not say how many people were affected by the breach; those employees were being notified by mail.

 Most Read Business Stories

-Note: This post was updated to include information from the state Attorney General’s office.